 Where to stay

 Soča Valley is a remote paradise with no big cities nearby.
-There’s lovely mountain towns though like Trenta, Bovec or Kobarid where guest houses and apartments are privately owned.
+There are lovely mountain towns though – like Bovec or Kobarid where guest houses and apartments are privately owned.
 You can also find some campgrounds in the valley.
 So are you ready to go?

 Disclosure: Please note that affiliate links are used in this post, and at no additional cost to you, we earn a commission if you make a purchase.
 If you are ready to book your trip and would like to support this website in some way, here’s your chance.
 Thank you! 🙂